Malad Creek

 Malad Creek or Marve Creek is a creek in north-west Mumbai.
 Located west of Malad, the Oshiwara River drains into it.
 To the west is Madh Island, and to the east lies Versova.
 Earlier it was surrounded by a 1000 acre area of mangroves.
-But now this area has shrunk to 400 acre as the real estate prices in Malad went up.
+But now this area has shrunk to 400 acre as real estate prices in Malad went up.
 Malad creek is 5 km in length.

 The Malad sewage treatment plant gives preliminary treatment of waste before discharging it directly into the creek, and in 2017 was considered "perhaps the worst" polluting plant in the city.